Capitol Graduate Research Summit

 - Posters for Research and the State should not exceed 5 feet in width.

-- However, if selected to present your poster at the CGRS in the Spring, your poster must not exceed 4 feet in width and 3 feet in height.
+- However, if selected to present your poster at the CGRS, your poster must not exceed 4 feet in width and 3 feet in height.

 - Posters will be hung on portable walls and push pins will be provided.